scikit-hep/awkward/docs-sphinx/reference/ak.layout.Identities.rst

     * ``ak.layout.Identities32``: values are 32-bit signed integers.

-Identities are optional auxiliary arrays that can be attached to any :doc:`ak.layout.Content` node.
+Identities are optional auxiliary arrays that can be attached to any :class:`ak.layout.Content` node.
 The Identities label every element of an array (at every node of the tree) with the original ``__getitem__`` path from the root of a data structure to that element, the original "identity" of the element.
 As data are filtered with selections, shuffled with